- Marxist professor of English at Montclair State University

 - Depicts America as an oppressive, terrorist state

-"Was there something morally wrong in trying to bring down the Soviet Union?" says Furr.
-"I think the only honest answer possible is: Yes, it was wrong."
-In a speech delivered at the First Unitarian Universalist Church of Essex County, New Jersey, Furr said: “I think the reason Stalin is vilified is because, in his day at the helm of the Soviet Union, the exploiters all over the world had something to worry about!
+While Furr views America as the world’s foremost oppressor and terrorist state, he staunchly defends the former Soviet dictator Joseph Stalin.
+Characterizing America's role in toppling the USSR as a moral outrage, the professor has said: “Was there something morally wrong in trying to bring down the Soviet Union?
+I think the only honest answer possible is: Yes, it was wrong.”
+“I think the reason Stalin is vilified,” Furr once declared in a speech at the First Unitarian Universalist Church of Essex County, New Jersey, “is because, in his day at the helm of the Soviet Union, the exploiters all over the world had something to worry about!
 That's why I feel some kinship with Stalin and the communist movement of his day.”

-Furr denies that Stalin was planning a campaign to liquidate the Jews: “The mass murder of Jews, but not only of Jews, by the Nazis is very well documented.
-In the case of the Cold-War horror stories demonizing Stalin, the shoe is on the other foot -- all the evidence points in the opposite direction. . . .
-Of the hoary horror tales virtually taken for granted as true concerning Stalin, I have researched many at this point in my life, and have yet to find a single one that is true, or anywhere near it.”
+Denying the widely accepted fact that Stalin, toward the end of his life, was planning a campaign to liquidate the Soviet Jews, Furr has written: “The mass murder of Jews, but not only of Jews, by the Nazis is very well documented.
+In the case of the Cold-War horror stories demonizing Stalin, the shoe is on the other foot -- all the evidence points in the opposite direction.”
+On another occasion, Furr wrote: “Of the hoary horror tales virtually taken for granted as true concerning Stalin, I have researched many at this point in my life, and have yet to find a single one that is true, or anywhere near it.”

-"The Western imperialists, the U.S. among them, are the biggest mass murderers in history....
+Though Furr has no credentials as a history professor, his duties at Monclair once included teaching a course on the Vietnam War, wherein he painted America as an oppressive, terrorist state.
+His “Vietnam War” web page, as well as his “Politics and Social Issues” web page, both of which served as resources for the course, featured virulently anti-U.S. material, much of it written by Furr himself.
+For example: “The Western imperialists, the U.S. among them, are the biggest mass murderers in history....
 The U.S. is even more guilty [of genocide] than Pol Pot....
 It was a good thing that the U.S. ‘lost’ in Vietnam....
-If the US and their South Vietnamese stooges had won, South Vietnam would have been yet another place for American companies to move to.
+If the U.S. and their South Vietnamese stooges had won, South Vietnam would have been yet another place for American companies to move to.
 Hundreds of thousands more American workers would have lost their jobs....
-Under no circumstances … should we ever support the US government or believe what it says.”
-[Emphasis in the original]
+Under no circumstances … should we ever support the U.S. government or believe what it says.”
+(Emphasis in original.)